LucasAndradeDias/Cloud-Generator-Extension/README.md

 # Cloud Generator Extension (On development)

-This vs code extension allow users to easily create Cloud Computing apps with pre-build templates for differents languages and easy deploy buttons for Google Cloud Platform, Amazon Web Services and Microsoft Azure.
+This vs code extension allow users to easily create Cloud Computing apps with pre-build templates for differents languages and easy deploy function for Google Cloud Platform.

 ## Features